'Chinese Taipei': Taiwan's Olympic success draws attention to team name | DW | 06.08.2021

 Lev Nachman, a postdoctoral research fellow at Harvard University's Fairbank Center, said Beijing’s response has been very predictable.

-"If the People's Republic of China hears someone vaguely refering to Taiwan in any kind of positive way, then they are upset, so that's not the interesting part," he told DW.
+"If the People's Republic of China hears someone vaguely referring to Taiwan in any kind of positive way, then they are upset, so that's not the interesting part," he told DW.

 "It's the international attention that's far more novel.
 There are so many non-typical countries speaking of Taiwan positively because of the Olympics," Nachman added.